primriq/BigDataBook/Chapter 6 Job_Chaining.md

-# Chapter: Hadoop Job Chaining with Python Streaming (PrimrIQ Edition)
+# Chapter: Hadoop Job Chaining with Python Streaming

 This chapter walks through a complete **two‑stage MapReduce job chaining pipeline** using Hadoop Streaming and Python.
 It uses the **ecommerce_sale.csv** dataset and demonstrates how to build: